 Who was Grace Elizabeth Groner?

-No one could have predicted that the birth of twin girls in 1909 in a small town in Lake County, Illinois, would have launched a legacy.
-One hundred years later, having just outlived her sister, Gladys, Grace Groner established the Grace Elizabeth Groner Foundation, a 501(c)3 which she endowed with over seven million dollars.
+Grace Groner established the Grace Elizabeth Groner Foundation, a 501(c)3 which she endowed with over seven million dollars.
 Grace’s stated intent directed the Foundation to provide financial support for qualified service-oriented Lake Forest College students.
-This support enables students to pursue service-learning opportunities, enhancing their liberal arts education.
-Grace’s legacy consists of far more than just money: Grace lived humbly and kept her wealth a secret, leading a modest life dedicated to service.
-In the spirit of her belief in young people, the Grace Elizabeth Groner Foundation, (GEGF) encourages real-world service-learning opportunities, which invite students to partake in the joys of serving others in the community, nationally, and internationally.
+Her legacy consists of far more than just money: Grace lived humbly and kept her wealth a secret, leading a modest life dedicated to service.
+In the spirit of her belief in young people, The Grace Elizabeth Groner Foundation (GEGF) encourages real-world service-learning opportunities, which invite students to partake in the joys of serving others in the community, nationally and internationally.

-Orphaned at age twelve, Grace and Gladys Groner were taken in by George Anderson, a resident of Lake Forest, and a friend of Grace’s parents.
-The Andersons loved Grace and Gladys as if they were family, and they paid for the girls to attend boarding school and Lake Forest College.
+From beginning to end, Grace lived a humble life.
+In 1909, she and her twin sister, Gladys, were born on a farm in rural Lake County, Illinois.
+Orphaned at age twelve, Grace and Gladys Groner were taken in by the Anderson Family, residents of Lake Forest and friends of Grace’s parents.
+The Andersons loved Grace and Gladys and sent the girls to attend boarding school and Lake Forest College.

 After Grace graduated from Lake Forest College in 1931, she began working as a secretary at Abbott Laboratories, where she remained for more than four decades.
-It was during her early years at Abbott that Grace purchased three shares of Abbott stock for $180.
+It was during her first year at Abbott that Grace purchased three shares of Abbott stock.
 This purchase would later fund the Grace Elizabeth Groner Foundation.